nikitaawasarmol/Birthday-Card-App/README.md

 # Birthday-Card-App
-This is an UI based Birthday card app designed in XML.
+This is an UI of Birthday card app designed in XML.